DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-reference.rst

 - *AUTOMATION*, *ROUTE*, and *SEQUENCE* use the same ID number space, so a ``FOLLOW(n)`` command can be used for any of them.
-- Sensors and outputs used by AT/AFTER/SET/RESET/LATCH/UNLATCH/SERVO/IF/IFNOT refer directly to Arduino pins, and those handled by I2C expansion (as virtual pins).
+- Sensors and outputs used by AT/AFTER/SET/RESET/LATCH/UNLATCH/SERVO/IF/IFNOT refer directly to Arduino pins, and those handled by I2C expansion (as virtual pins or vpins).
 - Signals also refer directly to pins, and the signal ID (for RED/AMBER/GREEN) is always the same as the RED signal pin.
 - It's OK to use sensor IDs that have no physical item in the layout.
 These can only be LATCHed, tested (IF/IFNOT), or UNLATCHed in the scripts.
 If a sensor is latched by the script, it can only be unlatched by the script… so ``AT(35) LATCH(35)`` for example, effectively latches sensor 35 on when detected once.
 - All IDs used in commands and functions will be numbers, or an ALIAS name if configured.